farvellhub/linux-config/README.md

 ## Installation

-- Put .gitconfig and .config to your home root directory.
+- Put all at your home root directory.

-### Add your email and username.
+Add your email and username.

 # Commands:
 - status